Formerly UN 13580 B

 Open This Approach in a New Window

 Click thumbnail to view full-size photo + caption

 Year Climbed: 1995

 From Willow Lake, walk around the north side of the lake on the trail access into the upper Willow Creek basin.
 From the NE shore, you can proceed up directly toward the summit by heading up mixed tundra/rock slopes that steepen and become more of a tundra/rock/scree mix as you gain elevation.
 There is a shallow couloir that can be utilized or a parallel rib of stable rock embedded in tundra.
 You may encounter one short rock-scramble section.
-In early season, there may be snow, so ice axe is handy.
+In early season, there may be snow, so ice axe is handy, especially for a nice glissade back down.
 Return by the same route, or proceed over to Mt.
 Adams or UN13,541, both along connecting ridges.